kkmarv/IOTA-Digital-Student-ID/keeper/docs/rest-api.md

 ## 1.2.
 POST `/api/did/login`

-Get yourself a JWT with a username and a password.
+Get yourself a JWT by providing username and password.

 ### Request Body <!-- omit in toc -->